Upcoming monthly webinar - JUNE 3, 2026 @ 1:00 PM (EST) - Register Now

 Background Check

-To obtain an insurance license, agents, brokers and adjusters must pass legally required background checks that review criminal, licensing, financial, and disciplinary history.
-These checks may include fingerprinting, questionnaires, FBI-review, and other requirements.
+A background check is a legally required check that agents, brokers, and adjusters must pass to obtain an insurance license.
+Background checks review criminal, licensing, financial, and disciplinary history, and may include fingerprinting, questionnaires, FBI-review, and other requirements.
+Rela...

 Broker